Registered index-linked annuities – RILA

 • You don’t need the money right now and are comfortable with a long-term investment that has time to weather some degree of market risk

-• You are interested in an investment vehicle that provides tax-deferred growth, with the understanding that withdrawals will be subject to ordinary income tax
+• You are interested in an investment vehicle that can provide tax-deferred growth, with the understanding that withdrawals will be subject to ordinary income tax

 • You see the value in having a limit on what you can gain from your investment because there is also a limit on what you can lose.

-It's important to remember that a registered index-linked annuity, like any annuity, should be considered as part of your overall retirement strategy, along with as Social Security income, 401(k)s, pensions, brokerage accounts, or other retirement income sources.
+It's important to remember that a registered index-linked annuity, like any annuity, should be considered as part of your overall retirement strategy, along with Social Security income, 401(k)s, pensions, brokerage accounts, and/or other retirement income sources.

 How to buy a RILA